jfkelley/argyle/README.md

 ```scala
 def requiredFree[A : Reader]: Arg[A]
 ```
-Matches any argument, with lower priority than "keyed" arguments.
+Matches any argument.
 For example, `requiredFree[String] and required[Int]("--n")` would match "--n 5 foo".
 Fails if no extra args are present.

 ```scala
 def optionalFree[A : Reader]: Arg[Option[A]]